 There’s a cell phone tower right on the property, but with so many Bonnaroovians texting and sending photos to jealous friends back home, service can be inconsistent.
 Phones for emergencies are available at the Info Booth in Centeroo.

-Lost and found will be located at the two main Info Booths (see locations above).
+Lost and found will be located in the campgrounds at Pod 4.
 If you lose something, or someone, check there.
 If it or they are not there the first time, check again later.
-If you find something that needs to be returned to its owner, please drop it off at any Info Booth.
+If you find something that needs to be returned to its owner, please drop it off at Pod 4.